Current Travel Advisory

 The visa in your passport must be valid on the day you will reenter the U.S. in order for you to be eligible to return in a student immigration status.
 If your visa will expire before the date of your return, you must apply for a new visa at a U.S. consulate or embassy while you are out of the U.S. If this will be your first time applying for a visa renewal, plan to request a new travel signature before you leave the U.S. and to speak with the ISSO advisor-on-call to make sure you are prepared for your visa appointment.

-Please note: You may need to schedule an in-person visa interview at a U.S. consulate to apply for a new visa during your travel.
-If you need to apply for a new visa, you may experience administrative processing delays at the U.S. Embassy, which could delay your return to the United States to resume classes.
-If you are unsure of whether or not to travel, you should consult with your academic department about the consequences to your academic progress if you are unable to return to the U.S. right away.
-The ISSO Advisor-on-Call can provide basic information about the visa application process.
-If you have questions about your specific travel plans or if you need to request a new travel signature,
+Please note: You will need to schedule an in-person visa interview at a U.S. consulate to apply for a new visa during your travel.
+If you need to apply for a new visa, you may experience administrative processing delays at the U.S. Embassy, which could delay your return to the US to resume classes.
+If you are unsure of whether or not to travel, you should consult with your academic department about the consequences to your academic progress and the potential need for a leave of absence form BU if you are unable to return to the US in time.
+The ISSO Advisor-on-Call can provide basic information about the travel signature request and the visa application process.

 If your visa has expired and you are planning a short trip to Canada, Mexico or the adjacent islands, read up on automatic visa revalidation to see if this special provision might apply to you.